Ive

 suicidal because

-of three harsh sentences, then most likely those three sentences opened up
+of three harsh sentences, then most likely those three sentences opened up a

-trust and self-reliance and trained in how to practice them.
+and trained in how to practice them.

 This sort of